 Disconnect the supplied power cord from the terminal block and ground post.
 Keep the terminal block parts; you will need them.
-Remove the strain relief clamp from the power cord and remove the power cord and strain relief clamp from the mounting bracket (Fig. 11.9).
+Remove the strain relief clamp from the power cord and remove the power cord and strain relief clamp from the mounting bracket.

-The range is shipped with reducer plates to give a 1 1/8" diameter opening for conduit connection (Fig. 11.9).
-Find the reducer plates (Fig. 11.6) in the conversion kit and fit them to the mounting bracket.
+The range is shipped with reducer plates to give a 1 1/8" diameter opening for conduit connection (Fig. 11.5).
+Find the reducer plates (Fig. 11.6) in the instruction pack and fit them to the mounting bracket.